Hop to it: what do wild rabbits eat? If you’re curious about what do wild rabbits eat then you are in the right place. Whatever may be your case:

 Spotting the rabbits.
 More than half of the world’s rabbit population exists in North America.
 Here we can observe fifteen different species of rabbits and hares.
 They are all herbivorous.
 The European rabbit is the only rabbit to be widely domesticated.

-While it seems like they eat almost any types of vegetables and flowers that are available in the wild, wild rabbits are picky when it comes to food.
-Rabbits prefer fresh foliage than stems or dry plants.
+While it seems like they eat almost any type of vegetables and flowers that are available in the wild, wild rabbits are picky when it comes to food.
+Rabbits prefer fresh foliage to stems or dry plants.
 Most wild rabbits are known for climbing tree trunks in order to access fresh leaves or dew-laden vegetation.
 They prefer to eat plants that are delicate therefore easily damaged.

 Wild rabbits typically graze for food at dawn and dusk.
 Crepuscular times are the safest times of the day to get out from their hole, graze and be free.
 Rabbits graze heavily in the first half-hour, followed by a more selective feeding if the environment is safe.
 During this time, rabbits also excrete hard fecal pellets, that will not be re-swallowed.